kade-robertson/config-better/README.md

 Additionally, the following method is provided:

 - `.makedirs()` will create the cache, config and data directories if they do not already exist, including all parent directories.
+- `.rmdirs()` will remove any program-specific directories that would have been created by config-better.

 ## Installation